wkeeling/selenium-wire/README.rst

 If a header already exists in a request it will be overwritten by the one in the dictionary.
 Header names are case-insensitive.

-To filter out one or more headers from a request, set the value of those headers as ``None``.
+To filter out one or more headers from a request, set the value of those headers to ``None``.

 .. code:: python